ishandvd/Part-II-Notes/Business Studies/Money Concepts.md

 #### Cash Flow Statement

-Give an indication of how much working capt
+Give an indication of how much working capital a company has bills.
+Important as we must maintain **solvency**.

 #### Interpreting Accounts

+1. **Quick look**: at p&l statement, balance sheet and cash flow.
+2. **Financial summary trend**: Is teh company growing, stagnating, or declining?
+3. **Notes to accounts**: What do these say about sales trends, different p

 #### Measuring Profit